Myoldmopar/decent_ci/README.md

 Decent CI is a decentralized continuous integration system for cmake based projects designed for use with github.

-It queries a given repository for a the set of branches, releases and pull request.
+It queries a given repository for a the set of branches and pull requests.
 The project is written in ruby and requires:

 - ruby
   - octokit gem
   - activesupport gem
 - git

-To configure your application for use with Decent CI, you need put approriate `.decent_ci*.yml` files in the root of your project.
-Only branches / tags which contain the required files will be tested.
+To configure your application for use with Decent CI, you need put appropriate `.decent_ci*.yml` files in the root of your project.
+Only branches which contain the required files will be tested.

 Examples can be found in the [confs](confs) folder.